MSalman5230/de-task-a/endpoint_load_testing/Load_Testing.md

 # Load Tester for FastAPI Predict Endpoint

 A high-performance load testing tool written in Go that can test your FastAPI `/predict` endpoint and measure requests per second (RPS).
 Also includes a Python version for comparison (Python version not fast enough to call high request per sec).
+**NOTE**: These testing performance numbers do not reflect that we will get the same numbers in a cloud environment.
+This is just for fun.

 ## Quick Start